Energy Efficient, Bozeman Montana Green Homes Example At 721 S. Tracy Avenue

-Energy Efficient, Bozeman, Montana Green Homes – Example: 721 S. Tracy Avenue, Downtown Bozeman, Montana Homes For Sale – Energy-Efficient Bozeman Montana Homes Using Green Construction, Passive House Building Principles, Passive Solar (Photo above PHIUS.org)
+Energy-Efficient Bozeman Montana Homes Using Green Construction, Passive House Building Principles, and Passive Solar (Photo above PHIUS.org)

-NACHI.org states that elements of an energy-efficient home include the thermal envelope, wall and roof, insulation, air/vapor retarders, foundation and slabs, windows, air sealing, controlled ventilation, heating and cooling needs.
+NACHI.org states that elements of an energy-efficient home include the thermal envelope “shield,” foundation walls and slabs, insulation R-value, air/vapor retarders, wall and roof, windows, air sealing, controlled ventilation, heating and cooling needs.

 According to PHIUS, “Passive building comprises a set of design principles used to attain a quantifiable and rigorous level of energy efficiency within a specific quantifiable comfort level.”